Beating the spectroscopic Rayleigh limit via post-processed heterodyne detection: Heterodyne superresolving estimation

 where $A_i,\,\phi_i$ for $i=1,2$ are respectively modulus value and phase of complex amplitude emitted by each line, $\omega_c$ and $t_c$ are displacements in frequency and time domains and $\sigma$ is the characteristic spread of the Gaussian temporal mode

 We will specifically consider the cases of incoherent thermal radiation and coherent light averaged over the relative phase.
-In the former scenario, one has to use Eq.~\eqref{eq:envelope-thermal} with amplitudes and phases $(A_i,\phi_i)$ randomly chosen in each realization from a complex Gaussian distribution for each line, that is, $A_i e^{i\phi_i} \sim \mathcal{CN}(0, \mathrm{A_0^2/2})$.
-The latter scenario, involves taking $A_1=A_2=A_0/\sqrt{2}$ and $\phi_1=\phi_2=\phi_0$ in Eq.~\eqref{eq:envelope-thermal} with the phase $\phi_0$ randomly chosen from a flat distribution on the $2\pi$ period in each realization while $A_0$ is kept fixed i.e. only the relative phase is changing as the global phase referred to LO is unknown and changes in time.
-The resulting envelope or a particular realization reads
+In the former scenario, one has to use \eqref{eq:envelope-thermal} with amplitudes and phases $(A_i,\phi_i)$ randomly chosen in each realization from a complex Gaussian distribution for each line, that is, $A_i e^{i\phi_i} \sim \mathcal{CN}(0, \mathrm{A_0^2/2})$.
+The latter scenario, involves taking $A_1=A_2=A_0/\sqrt{2}$ and $\phi_1=\phi_2=\phi_0$ in \eqref{eq:envelope-thermal} with the phase $\phi_0$ randomly chosen from a flat distribution on the $2\pi$ period in each realization while $A_0$ is kept fixed i.e. only the relative phase is changing as the global phase referred to LO is unknown and changes in time.

 Let us now consider the time-resolved heterodyne detection of an optical field described above.
 The analog heterodyne signal is digitalized and in-phase (I) and $\pi/2$-quadrature (Q) demodulated in real time and stored as complex signal traces $Z(t_i)=I(t_i)+iQ(t_i)$.
 Our estimation procedure begins by calculating the projections of the $Z(t_i)$ onto the first and second Hermite-Gauss (HG) modes: